CS171/Homework_instructions/week-10/lab/week-10_lab.md

 - ```countvis.js```
 - ```priovis.js```

-We have also included all the other usual files (index.html, style.css, etc) and libraries (Bootstrap, D3, jQuery), like in our previous labs and homeworks.
+We have also included all the other usual files (index.html, style.css, etc) and libraries (Bootstrap, D3), like in our previous labs and homeworks.

 ## Implementation